awsdocs/aws-encryption-sdk-docs/doc_source/python.md

 # AWS Encryption SDK for Python<a name="python"></a>

 This topic explains how to install and use the AWS Encryption SDK for Python\.
-For details about programming with the SDK, see the [aws\-encryption\-sdk\-python](https://github.com/aws/aws-encryption-sdk-python/) repository on GitHub and the [Python documentation](https://aws-encryption-sdk-python.readthedocs.io/en/latest/) for the AWS Encryption SDK for Python\.
+For details about programming with the AWS Encryption SDK for Python, see the [aws\-encryption\-sdk\-python](https://github.com/aws/aws-encryption-sdk-python/) repository on GitHub\.
+For API documentation, see [Read the Docs](https://aws-encryption-sdk-python.readthedocs.io/en/latest/)\.

 **Topics**
 + [Prerequisites](#python-prerequisites)